English Indian Chole Bhature (1 Plate) and Rasmalai (1 Piece)

 Portion Control

-Drink plenty of water before and during your meal to help with digestion and potentially reduce the spike in glucose levels.
+Drink plenty of water before and during the meal to aid digestion and prevent overeating.

 Mindful Eating